Sports car racing: Grand Touring car

 Grand Touring (from the Italian Gran Turismo) racing is the most common form of sports car racing, and is found all over the world, in both international and national series.
 Historically, Grand Touring cars had to be in series production, but in 1976 the class was split into production-based Group 4 Grand Touring Cars and Group 5 Special Production Cars, the latter of which were essentially pure-bred racing cars with production-lookalike bodies.
 GT racing gradually fell into abeyance in Europe in the 1980s and 1990s, with silhouette cars continuing to race in IMSA races in the USA.
 When GT racing revived after the collapse of the World Sports Car Championship at the end of 1992, the lead in defining rules was taken by the ACO.
 Under the ACO rules, Grand Touring cars are divided into two categories, Grand Touring 1 (GT1, formerly GT) and Grand Touring 2 (GT2, formerly N-GT).
 As the name of the class implies, the exterior of the car closely resembles that of the production version, while the internal fittings may differ greatly.
 GT2 cars are very similar to the FIA GT2 classification, and are considered 'pure' GT cars; that is production exotic cars with relatively few internal modifications for racing.
 The Porsche 911 is currently the most popular car in the GT2 class.
-2009 will be the last run of the GT1 class as a result of budgeting issues.
+2009 was the last run of the GT1 class as a result of budgeting issues.
 GT1 teams are currently enlisting to run their cars in the GT2 class next year.
 The American Le Mans Series also runs a "GT-Challenge" class, which currently only uses Porsche 911 GT3 Cups but will open to other cars next year.
 This category is designed for privateer and rookie teams as an easier way to enter the series.

 For 2011, the ACO split GT2 into two categories, GTE-Pro (for all-professional teams with current-spec cars) and GTE-Am (for teams with one amateur and one professional per car using previous-spec cars), as a way to entice rookies to enter one of the three Le Mans Series.